-We expect changes in revenue to correlate with trends in the use and purchase of our games.
-The decrease in net revenues of Platform 1 was due to decreased ASP of the ARK 1 franchise due to significantly more sales days in the 2023 period.
-The decreased ASP was partially offset by an increase in Units Sold.
+The decrease in net revenues of Platform 1 during the six month periods ended June 30, 2023 and 2022 was due to the decreased ASP of the ARK 1 franchise due to more sales days in the 2023 period.
 The decrease in net revenues of Platforms 2 and 3 were due to one off payments and deferred revenues recognized in the 2022 period, in addition to reduced ASP's.
-The increase in net revenues of Platform 4 was due to the three months ended March 31, 2023 being the first full quarter of sales for a remastered and upgraded version of ARK 1 on the platform.
+The increase in net revenues of Platform 4 was due to the release of a remastered and upgraded version of ARK 1 on the platform during the six month period ended June 30, 2023.